jvrana/markdown-cv/index.md

 `2016-2017`
 **Workflow Developer** UW BIOFAB, University of Washington-Seattle<br>
-Founding member of the UW-BIOFAB.
+Founding member of the synthetic biology foundry UW-BIOFAB.
 Developed highly reproducible human-in-the-loop automation workflows for molecular cloning and yeast strain construction.
 Consulted team on scientific validity of experiments and procedure.